-11See the Ethics Office Annual Reports for 2005-06, which detail several investigations annually of potential ethics violations.
+&lt;sup>14 See the Ethics Office Annual Reports for 2005-06, which detail several investigations annually of potential ethics violations.
 According to this report, the Ethics Office has received an average of 47 allegations per year and 61 requests for advice since 2001.
 See pp. 11-14.

-12The Executive Board had the same Dean from the time of the creation of the Ethics Committee in 1998 until the end of 2007.
+&lt;sup>15 The Executive Board had the same Dean from the time of the creation of the Ethics Committee in 1998 until the end of 2007, the period covered by this evaluation.
 A new Dean was named beginning in 2008.